haskell/core-libraries-committee/guides/warning-for-head-and-tail.md

 If you are happy to change code to eliminate warning messages:

 1. The easiest way to migrate away from `tail` is to replace it with `drop 1`.
-This is a drop-in replacement.
+This is a drop-in replacement unless you are relying on `tail`'s partiality.

 2. Instead of `head` you can use explicit pattern matching: replace any `head foo` with